Channel Access Requirements

 Important Considerations

-- Authentication: Set up Slack authentication in Gumloop’s Credentials page
+- Authentication: Set up Slack authentication in the Credentials page

-- Loop Mode: Available for sending multiple messages to different channels or users
+- Loop Mode: Use Loop Mode for sending multiple messages to different channels or users